-Defined as a branch of artificial intelligence (AI), machine learning (ML) utilizes algorithms and statistical models to perform specific tasks without explicit programming instructions.
+As a branch of AI, machine learning (ML) utilizes algorithms and statistical models to perform specific tasks without explicit programming instructions.
 This allows machines to learn from data, identify patterns, and make predictions.
-In our latest webinar, we explored machine learning concepts, fundamental principles, and real-world use cases – illustrating how customers have leveraged machine learning with Incorta to drive significant business outcomes.
+In our latest webinar, we explored machine learning concepts, fundamental principles, and real-world use cases - illustrating how customers have leveraged machine learning with Incorta to drive significant business outcomes.

 Machine learning is different from traditional programming, as it enables computers to learn from data and make decisions or predictions without being explicitly programmed.
 Traditional programming involves a set of instructions executed to achieve a specific outcome - like calculating the square root of a number, or the break-even point in economics.
 In contrast, machine learning can predict customer behavior and recognize objects in an image.